 - The Instant Pot will take about 10 minutes to come to pressure and begin counting down.
 When the cook time is over, let the pressure release naturally for 10 minutes and then slowly open the valve to release remaining pressure.

-- While your beans are cooking, stir together your sauce: water, tomato paste, vinegar, syrup, corn starch, garlic, salt, mustard, onion powder, black pepper, Worcestershire sauce, and pepper flakes and liquid smoke if using.
+- While your beans are cooking, stir together your sauce: water, tomato paste, maple syrup, molasses, vinegar, corn starch, garlic, salt, mustard, onion powder, black pepper, Worcestershire sauce, and pepper flakes and liquid smoke if using.

 - Drain your beans and place back in the Instant Pot with your sauce.
 Turn to saute, and cook for 3-4 minutes until it starts to bubble and thicken.